storytellingron/ForTheLordRPG-DarkAges/index.md

 ### Blessing Upgrades

 **Faith Points (Spirit)**
 Faith Points are gained as DRs for each intense encounter and for each new day (a long period of rest or peace).
 When used, Faith DRs are **added together** rather than keeping the highest die.
+These are for Holy Warriors, Clergy and Nuns.
+Others may gain this skill as they roleplay their faith.

 **Gain a New Blessing**
 Gaining a new Blessing costs Glory Points equal to the total number of Blessings the character will have after gaining it.
 Blessings are generally gained between missions during rest, prayer, or meditation, often at a church or monastery.
 Roleplaying this process is encouraged.